emilyantosch/shc_pr3_vl/databases/slides_1/main.typ

 == What is a Database?
 #slide[
-  #memo[
+  #idea(title: [Definition])[
     - A *database* refers to a set of data and how it it organized.
     - Access is granted via a *database management system* (DBMS) consisting of integrated software that allows for interaction with one or databases and provides access to the data.
     - Supports storage, manipulation, and querying of information.
   ]
 ]